mike-hanson/auto-barrel/README.md

 ## NO LONGER MAINTAINED
 I have retired and am no longer able to maintain this extension.
-If you anyone is interested in taking over the maintainance please message me directly.
+If anyone is interested in taking over the maintainance please message me directly.
 I am happy to transfer this and the source repo, and help get up an running with publishing it to the marketplace.

 # Auto Barrel